aleprivuse/Linux-Basics/setup/README.md

 # Before staring
-Before staring your journey of linxu make sure you have a latop and some internet connection
+Before staring your journey of linux make sure you have a latop and some internet connection

 ## what are we gonna do